OUR HISTORY

 HMC Begins

-In 2001, Pastor Kirby St. John (MN DYD) had a vision to start a master's commission program in Cold Spring.
-His vision was to create a discipleship center that would train and equip new leaders for ministry, whether in the church or secular workforce, while combining experience with the benefits of college education.
+In the early 2000's, Youth Pastor Kirby St. John (now MN District Youth Director), along with Lead Pastor Denny Curran, had a vision to start a Master's Commission program in Cold Spring at River of Life.
+Their vision was to create a discipleship center that would train and equip new leaders for ministry in rural areas, whether in the church or secular workforce, while combining experience with the benefits of college education.
+In light of their vision to specifically reach people in the rural Heartland of America, Pastor Curran named the program "Heartland."

-After many years of planning, this vision was turned into a reality with the help of Pastor Adam Haugen who joined the staff in 2008 as the HMC executive director to pioneer now what is called Heartland Master's Commission.
-Adam's wife, Amber, has served on staff at River of Life since 2002, and with her strong educational background, she became the academic dean of HMC.
+After many years of planning, this vision was turned into a reality with the help of Pastor Adam Haugen who joined the staff in 2008 as the HMC Executive Director to pioneer Heartland Master's Commission (now Heartland Ministry + College).
+Adam's wife, Amber, who was already on staff at River of Life and had a strong educational background, became the academic dean of HMC.
 Heartland officially launched in Fall 2009.

 HMC Today